 The feeling of entering a plane, switch off everything and be nowhere but in the air, feels so good to me.
 I love to leave a place I know well, a place where I built up something, and arrive somewhere I don’t know anyone or anything yet.
 I don’t mind to miss out of parties or events, sometimes I’m even happy not to be able to attend.
 (Don’t get paranoid dear friends, you all know how much I love a good party)

-also read: new beginning is my addiction
+also read: new beginnings are my addiction

 When someone comes up with a cool plan and asks me to join, I tend to say “no” straight away, and I guess I often do so.
 I want to scream “leave me alone”, but after rejecting the offer awkwardly, I usually think twice and regret the refusal.
 That’s actually such a cool idea!
 I guess I fear people want too much from me.

 I Hate to Take Photos of Everything

 This might come as a huge surprise to you: I hate to constantly take photos of the things that I do.
 I know it’s important to capture your day as a blogger, but I often totally forget about it.
 Whilst going out with friends, you might find me getting confused – “Huh?
 What?
 What are we doing all of the sudden?” – at a selfie moment.
 If you happen to see me taking photos randomly, it might well be business related, or just out of a creative gush.

 The only times I actually scroll down on instagram must be business related again.
 I do not want to see what people are up to.
 My time on instagram is either for the maintenance of my business or to seek inspiration.
 But to get inspired, I would rather hop onto different accounts constantly, than to go through the new post feed.
 I might love Pinterest more for that reason: it’s not about actuality, it is about getting inspired.

 I Fear Too Much Information and News